linuxgoose/book-pr/README.md

 - You can find the PDF and ePub versions on [Gumroad](https://scastiel.gumroad.com/l/pull-requests-code-review) (pay what you want, starting from $0) or [Amazon](https://kdp.amazon.com/amazon-dp-action/us/dualbookshelf.marketplacelink/B0CKWSJ4NL) ($2.99).

-As a bonus, you’ll find on the repository all that is necessary to build the PDF and ePub versions book using [Pandoc](https://pandoc.org).
+As a bonus, you’ll find in the repository all that is necessary to build the PDF and ePub versions book using [Pandoc](https://pandoc.org).
 Feel free to reuse it or use it for inspiration to distribute your own book!

 ## License